Congo protests expose weakness of Kabila's coalition

 With Western powers and the influential Catholic Church calling for the reform to be scrapped, legislators bowed to public pressure at the weekend and abandoned the census requirement in a dramatic climbdown.

-With constitutional term limits looming for several presidents in the region, not least in neighbouring Congo Republic, the outcome of the crisis is being closely watched across the continent.
+With constitutional term limits looming for several presidents in the region, not least in neighboring Congo Republic, the outcome of the crisis is being closely watched across the continent.

 Kabila has refused to comment on his intentions, saying it is a distraction from his political agenda.